nawab312/AWS/Networking/VPC/NATGateway.md

 - If no response is received within the timeout period, the entry is deleted, and future responses are dropped.
 - This is why long-lived connections (like SSH) may require keep-alive packets.

+**Best Practice (AWS Recommended):**
+- Create one NAT Gateway per Availability Zone.
+- Create one private subnet per AZ, and associate it with a route table pointing to the NAT Gateway in the same AZ.